 Use a screw that is designed for use in concrete.
-Stucco shares a lot of properties with concrete, so using a concrete screw will make it easier, help prevent damage, and will ensure a tighter and more secure fit.
+Stucco shares many properties with concrete, so using a concrete screw will make it easier, help prevent damage, and ensure a tighter and more secure fit.

 Do I Need A Special Drill Bit For Stucco?

 Similarly, you will need a suitable drill bit.
-In this instance, a masonry drill bit will ensure that you get a decent purchase on the Stucco and that you can drill the right size hole without having to force it.
+In this instance, a masonry drill bit will ensure you can drill the correct size hole without forcing it.
 The bit will work quickly and shouldn’t cause too large a hole.

 How To Drill Into Stucco

 Drilling into Stucco is a lot like drilling into any surface.
-Ensure that you have the right tools, that you have measured carefully, and then drill the hole straight and true.
-If you can do this, even though Stucco is similar to concrete, you should have no problem creating a strong fastening and a decent anchor.
-Ensure that you use a masonry bit, ideally one that is a bit smaller than the screw you intend to use, and consider using an anchor to ensure the best results.
+Ensure that you have the right tools and have measured carefully, then drill the hole straight and true.
+If you can do this, even though Stucco is similar to concrete, you should have no problem creating a solid fastening and a decent anchor.
+Ensure that you use a masonry bit, ideally smaller than the screw you intend to use, and consider using an anchor to ensure the best results.